-With over 180,000 feet of elevation gain, a rider who completes the GDMBR rides the equivalent of almost six times the elevation of Mount Everest.
-The route travels up and over the divide 32 times and rarely strays more than fifty miles away from the divide.
+There’s over 180,000 feet of elevation gain on the ride from Banff to Antelope Wells which is the equivalent of almost six times the elevation of Mount Everest.
+The route travels up and over the Divide 32 times and rarely strays more than fifty miles away from it.
 And the road surface?
 It’s divided very unequally between dirt, single track and pavement.

 Approximate miles in each country/state are: